OrGreenberg/DemystifyingFlux/background.md

 ## Stable Diffusion
 <a name="stable-diffusion"></a>

-**Stable Diffusion** is a family of *latent diffusion models* (LDMs) [6] designed to generate high-quality images conditioned on textual prompts.
+**Stable Diffusion** is a family of *latent diffusion models* (LDMs) [^rombach2022high] designed to generate high-quality images conditioned on textual prompts.
 Unlike traditional pixel-space diffusion models, LDMs operate in a compressed latent space, significantly improving computational efficiency while maintaining visual fidelity.
 This is achieved by encoding input images into a lower-dimensional latent representation using a pre-trained autoencoder.
 The diffusion process is then applied in this latent space, and the final output is decoded back into pixel space.

-The original **Stable Diffusion v1.4** and **v1.5** models introduced this efficient framework for open-domain image synthesis, using a frozen CLIP [9] text encoder for prompt conditioning and a U-Net architecture for latent denoising.
-These models, trained on subsets of LAION-2B [10], quickly gained popularity due to their open-source release, high versatility, and ease of fine-tuning.
+The original **Stable Diffusion v1.4** and **v1.5** models introduced this efficient framework for open-domain image synthesis, using a frozen CLIP [^radford2021learning] text encoder for prompt conditioning and a U-Net architecture for latent denoising.
+These models, trained on subsets of LAION-2B [^schuhmann2022laionb], quickly gained popularity due to their open-source release, high versatility, and ease of fine-tuning.

-**Stable Diffusion v2.1** introduced several architectural upgrades, including a switch to OpenCLIP [11] and training on higher resolutions (768×768), improving image structure and fidelity. **SDXL** [12] further improved realism and prompt alignment using a two-stage architecture (base + refiner). **SD-Turbo** [13] enabled near real-time image generation via an **Adversarial-Diffusion-Distillation (ADD)** process, where a *student model* mimics a *teacher* (e.g., SD2.1 or SDXL) with fewer steps.
+**Stable Diffusion v2.1** introduced several architectural upgrades, including a switch to OpenCLIP [^ilharco_gabriel_2021_5143773] language model and training on higher resolutions (768×768), improving image structure and fidelity. **SDXL** [^podell2023sdxl] further improved realism and prompt alignment using a two-stage architecture (base + refiner). **SD-Turbo** [^sauer2024adversarial] enabled near real-time image generation via an **Adversarial-Diffusion-Distillation (ADD)** process, where a *student model* mimics a *teacher* (e.g., SD2.1 or SDXL) with fewer steps.

-Most recently, Stable Diffusion 3 (SD3) [8] integrates a diffusion transformer backbone and adopts multimodal training, combining both text and image understanding for improved prompt adherence, compositional reasoning, and consistency.
+Most recently, Stable Diffusion 3 (SD3) [^esser2024scaling] integrates a diffusion transformer backbone and adopts multimodal training, combining both text and image understanding for improved prompt adherence, compositional reasoning, and consistency.
 SD3 is designed for scalability and robustness, closing the gap between open models and proprietary systems like DALL·E 3 and Midjourney in terms of controllability and quality.

 ---
 <br>